npm/npm/doc/json.md

 It doesn't actually prevent users from installing it locally, but it does help prevent some confusion if it doesn't work as expected.

+## publishConfig

+This is a set of config values that will be used at publish-time.
+It's especially handy if you want to set the tag or registry, so that you can ensure that a given package is not tagged with "latest" or published to the global public registry by default.

+Any config values can be overridden, but of course only "tag" and "registry" probably matter for the purposes of publishing.

+See `npm help config` to see the list of config options that can be overridden.